shernee/jevyan-web/README.md

 # jevyan-web
-app to create an online menu for independent chefs
+React app to create an online menu for independent chefs